addisonschultz/onepage/contributing.md

 ## Contributing

 When you're done with your page, make a [Pull Request](https://github.com/addisonschultz/onepage/pulls)!
+I'll add a link on the front page so you can easily explore all the pages.